NBISweden/development-guidelines/README.md

 * [ELIXIR best practices](https://github.com/SoftDev4LS)
 * [Good Enough Practices for Scientific Computing](http://swcarpentry.github.io/good-enough-practices-in-scientific-computing/)

+### What programming language to use

+We don't have any _specific_ guideline for what programming languages NBIS software should be written in.
+However, keep in mind that any software that you produce will need to be maintained by yourself and by your colleagues (current and future), and that we do not want to end up with unmaintainable software.

+Therefore:  For a brand new project, use a major programming language that we have expertise for within NBIS.

+At the time of writing, GitHub tells us that our "top languages" in our NBISweden repositories are

+* Python
+* Shell
+* Java
+* Perl
+* HTML (language, really?)

+Based on this we can say that there exists expertise in NBIS for writing and maintaining software written in these languages.
+We also have people with good knowledge of R, Ruby, JavaScript and C, although these languages are not currently well represented in our GitHub repositories.

+You should obviously also consider the availability of utility libraries and the like for the language that you use, as well as your own proficiency in the language and the proficiency of any team members.

 ### Documentation, licensing and packaging

 Public interfaces should be documented.